JohnByrneJames/SpartaGlobalRepo/Notes/Day3_Training.md

 - I also enjoyed the **perato principle**, which is also known as the **80/20 principle** which says that everything is not as it seems or as it comes across.
-For example in Italy; 80% of the population occupy only 20% of the country.
+For example in Italy; 80% of the land mass in occupied by 20% of the popular, meaning that remaining 20% has 80% of the population on it.

 - I found that properly listening and using the concept of **active-listening** is an essential part of being a good listener and can actively improve